Guy-L/parakit/README.md

 # ParaKit - Touhou Data Analysis

-ParaKit is a customizable Python toolset capable of extracting nearly all gameplay relevant data from Touhou games for the purpose of helping players gain insight.
+ParaKit is a customizable Python tool and scripting framework capable of extracting nearly all gameplay relevant data from Touhou games for the purpose of helping players gain insight.
 Extracting game states can either be done frame-by-frame or over a span of time by specifying a duration.
 Once extraction is complete, the results of the specified analysis will be displayed.

 Many analyses come pre-built to help you get started, such as "graph bullet count over time", "plot all game entities" or "find the biggest bullet cluster of a given size" (see below screenshots).
 All the Touhou data you could need is given to you, and it's your turn to find the best ways to use it!